Recap / Game Of Thrones S1E5 "The Wolf and the Lion"

 - My Beloved Smother: Lysa.
 Breastfeeding your kid when he's 8?!
 Squickalicious.

 - Necessarily Evil: Why most of the Small Council supports Robert's decision to kill Daenerys.
-Even Grand Maester Pycelle, the wisest of them, thinks it might be necessary to save thousand of lives.
+It sucks, and is Dirty Business, but all but Ned agree it's necessary to save thousands of lives.

 - Never Trust a Trailer: The preview shows Tyrion talking about how his family will be looking for him, then the group getting attacked, and finally Tyrion smugly asking to be untied.
 In fact, the attack is a random group of barbarians, and that last clip happens before it, with Tyrion reasoning that he can't run away without dying in the wilderness.